Miguel-Deniz/Stock-Market-Visualizer/README.md

 # Stock Market Visualizer
 A personal project made to display the current stock prices.
-The application displays the desired stocks to track in a given time period.
+Only those stocks the application user is interested on will be displayed.
+The user can custumize the colors of each stock price and select the time frame for historical data prices.

 <h2>Features</h2>
-- Custom user profiles.
+- Custom user profiles
 - Track virtutally any stock's historical price
 - Choose the time frame to display
+- Customize stock colors

 <h3>Screen Shot</h3>
 ![Stock-Market-Visualizer](StockMarketPicture.jpg)